-You love the environment, and you want to do your part to ensure that it remains as protected as possible for generations to come.
-Whether you’re already active by volunteering with green organizations, or you’re just getting into the idea of building a career that allows you to do your part to conserve natural resources, working in conservation can be an exciting, fulfilling path.
+You love the environment.
+You want to do your part to ensure that it remains as protected as possible for generations to come.
+Maybe you’re already active by volunteering with green organizations.
+Or maybe you’re just getting into the idea of building a career that allows you to do your part to conserve natural resources.
+You will discover working in conservation can be an exciting, fulfilling path.

 There are many different ways that you can work towards conserving the Earth.
-Conservationists work in the political, scientific, manufacturing, and educational fields, just to name a few.
-More and more, organizations are realizing the importance of giving back to the health of the planet, and they’re hiring people in the conservation field to do exactly that.
+Conservationists work in the political and scientific fields.
+They also work in manufacturing, and educational fields.
+These are only some of the available careers.
+More and more, organizations are realizing the importance of giving back to the health of the planet.
+They’re hiring people in the conservation field to do exactly that.

-This field is growing rapidly, and it’s nice to know that there are opportunities for conservationists in both large cities and small, rural areas.
-While the types of opportunities may differ, people and organizations around the country are beginning to understand the reality of what’s happening to our planet, and more people than ever are working to do their part to ensure a healthy planet for future generations.
+This field is growing rapidly.
+It’s nice to know that there are opportunities for conservationists in both large cities and small, rural areas.
+While the types of opportunities may differ, people and organizations around the country are beginning to understand the reality of what’s happening to our planet.
+More people than ever are working to do their part to ensure a healthy planet for future generations.

-Here, we’ll explore what conservationists do, different types of jobs you can get with a conservationist degree, different degree options, and how you can get help paying for your education.
+Here, we’ll explore what conservationists do, the types of online degrees available, and how you can get help paying for your education.

 Most Popular Schools with Online Conservation Degree Programs